Updated on 8/15/2021

 In the middle of a fight, have you ever asked yourself how to deal with anger?
 Everyone has experienced angry feelings of blind, red hot rage at an injustice or aggression aimed at them at some point in their lives.
-If you haven’t gotten angry, you aren’t human.
 Everyone gets angry and has experienced this negative emotion, and that’s OK.
 Don’t forget that anger reactions are how most people process frustration or hurt.
 For the most part, anger is a normal, healthy emotion.
 But it’s unhealthy when it flares up all the time or spirals out of control.

-Uncontrolled anger can take a toll on both your health and your relationships.
+Uncontrolled anger can take a toll on both your health, well-being, and your relationships.
 That’s why knowing how to deal with uncontrolled anger is key.

 How to Deal with Anger